Uninett/argus_ticket_rt/README.md

 This is a plugin to create tickets in Request Tracker from [Argus](https://github.com/Uninett/argus-server)

+The API supported is RT V2.
+RT 4.4 needs [RT::Extension::REST2](https://github.com/bestpractical/rt-extension-rest2) to support V2, while RT 5.0.0 and later has the support included.

 ## Settings

 * `TICKET_ENDPOINT`: Link to instance, absolute URL